hugovantighem/test-fro-gcp/README.md

 `make run` to run the application.

 NOTE: the application requires a running postgreSQL that can be run using: `make start-db` (docker required).

+NOTE: the application requires a `.env` file for variable configuration.
+You can set you own configuration based on `.env-example` file. `copy-env-file` creates a `.env` file compatible with `make start-db` command.

 # Run the application